 Weight Control for Type 2 Diabetes

 - A regular exercise program (at least 150 minutes of moderate exercise per week) is essential for maintaining weight loss.
 Recommended goals are 90 minutes/day for weight loss, 60 minutes/day for maintenance, and 30 minutes/day for overall heart health and prevention of weight gain.
-Check with your doctor before starting any exercise program.
+The 150 minutes per week should be spread over at least 3 days and you should have no more than 2 consecutive days without exercising.
+Check with your provider before starting any exercise program.

-- For patients who cannot lose weight with diet alone, weight-loss medications may be considered.
+- For people who cannot lose weight with diet alone, weight-loss medications may be considered.

-- For severely obese patients (a body mass index >40, or >35 with comorbidities), weight loss through bariatric surgery can help produce rapid weight loss, and improve insulin and glucose levels in people with diabetes.
+- For severely obese people (a body mass index >40, or >35 with comorbidities), weight loss through bariatric surgery can help produce rapid weight loss, and improve insulin signaling and glucose levels in people with diabetes.